odea-project/qAlgorithms/report/report.md

 like (image ...), because here the critical value will be very similar to the distance between neighbours.
 @todo relation of DQSmin to DQS
+// end outdated

+**3) Deviation of Median and Mean**
+In a perfect normal distribution, mean and median are identical.
+To account for deviations, error thresholds are defined based on the established process parameters.
+For deviations in the scan dimension, a discrepancy of up to six is deemed acceptable.
+This is equal to the largest tolerated gap during the binning step.
+For mz deviations, the mean centroid error times two is accepted.
+This allows both values to be at the fringe of their respective extension and still be counted.

+**4) Points Outside the 4-sigma Interval**
+This functions as a simple test for normality and too heavy scattering.
+At 4 sigma, the likelihood of a point being part of a normally distributed sample is orders of magnitude lower than the 1% error margin used to calculate the critical value during binning.

 ### Future Improvements and Additions
 **Performance Improvements**